 Manage and verify vehicle authorization requests

-Various methods are available for the authorization of charging sessions. vCharM supports established technologies such as RFID chips and Autocharge.
-It is also prepared for future vehicles with ISO 15118 Plug&Charge functionality.
+Various methods are available for the authorization of charging sessions. vCharM supports established technologies such as RFID chips, Autocharge.
+Plug&Charge according ISO 15118.

 Generate and analyze reports with statistics of finished charging sessions